 That latter approach is possible because our human brains evolved to fill in the gaps.
 And that is why we can only care about verisimilitude, and allow the player’s minds to fill in the details.

 In short, the Cypher System’s game engine elegantly keeps the focus on story and action, without sacrificing structure or mechanical detail.
 Monte Cook

 Importance of Cyphers in the Cypher System

 I’ve seen people new to the system having trouble implementing cyphers in their settings and then abandoning the concept altogether.
 While you can do that due to the modularity of the engine, here’s why they are essential.
 Mechanically speaking, cyphers are your character abilities/feats.
-Separating them from characters though gives quite a few advantages:
+Separating these abilities from the characters gives quite a few advantages:

 - Cyphers will vary from game to game providing replayability.

-- From one genre to another, you can reskin and adapt existing ones instead of figuring out powers from scratch.
+- From one genre to another, you can reskin and adapt existing cyphers instead of figuring out powers from scratch.

 - They break the conservative/cautious style of play and create a gameplay loop that pushes players towards discovery.

-- Cyphers allow for the streamlined character “builds” by removing the complexity and rules until needed.
+- Cyphers allow for streamlined character “builds” by removing the complexity and rules until needed.

-- Emulate “It Only Works Once” trope used in so many narratives.
+- They emulate the “It Only Works Once” trope used in so many narratives.
 A thing found in the first scene saves the heroes in the end scene.

-- They will cause games to go off in unexpected and fun directions.
+- They cause games to go off in unexpected and fun directions.

 - No need to worry about the balance between character builds.